Asia

 What to Eat in Japan

 Japan offers a rich culinary heritage.
 The food found in Tokyo is considered some of the best in the world.
 So dive in and sample.
-And I found cheap eats with snacks for about 100 Japanese yen and lunch for 1000 Japanese yen.
+As a bonus, I found cheap eats with snacks for about 100 Japanese yen and lunch for 1000 Japanese yen.

 Sushi—A Must!